"Burl Ives Presents

 "The women, moreover, are much handsomer than the men.
 They are almost uniformly good-looking; the great number are what would be called in England "Prettywoman," which is something between good-looking and handsome, in the nice distinctions of beauty.
 This uniformity extends also to their figures, which are almost universally slender and of good symmetry.
 Very few large or stout women are seen, and none that should be called masculine.
 A more than usual degree of feminine slightness of figure, is particularly characteristic of American females; and the extreme respect and deference shown to them everywhere by men has a tendency to increase that delicacy, by making them more dependent on the attention and assistance of others than English ladies of the same class usually are."

-Come Yourselves an
+Come Yourselves and See

 The two famous pocket songbooks of the "Forty-Niners" were "Put's Original California Songster" and "Put's Golden Songster."
 Whether Put collected these songs or composed them, they contained descriptive verses about the life of the Gold Rush, to e sung to well-known tunes.
 The tune this time is "Blue Tail Fly."*